emitamago/find-fix-bugs/bugs.md

     There was a test for this but the test passed because of different error.
 Bug number four was a reason

     - BUG number four
         * routes/user `patch users/:username` Because of middleware, only admin user could update.
 Non admin user could not update even it own data.
-Original version below

         BUG VERSION
         ```js